The Shackleton Mountain Challenge: Guest writer Maksymilian Rębisz

 After breakfast, we started our climb.
 We carried on steadily as the first slope was not as tilted as the rest, and up till ½ of the big slope we really enjoyed the climb, admiring gorgeous views beneath us.
 The snow was soft there and I was following in the lead, working hard to find firm passage.
 Otherwise, the snow was up to our knees.

 It all has changed when we were in ¾ of the mountainside.
 The following experience was great, but thrilling.
 The slope was steep-up now, and the snow was slowly becoming frozen, as this part of the col was in shadow.
-I could see the col about 50 metres above my head, but this relatively small distance had to be covered very slowly as we could fall off very easily and it certainly would be a fatal fall.
+I could see the col about 50 metres above my head, but this relatively small distance was covered very slowly.
 So we went on, step by step.
-I was in charge of cutting steps, so with my ice-axe in hand and spiky crampons on feet, I needed to spend about one minute to move three metres up.
-I was in fear – if the wooden axe suddenly brakes or my crampons detach, something very fatal happen.
+With my ice-axe in hand and spiky crampons on feet, I needed to spend about one minute to move three metres up.
+I feared that my wooden axe could suddenly break or that my crampons might detach.
 I tried to concentrate on the steps and thinking of Hillary, I was constantly repeating his words describing summiting: ‘We cut step along the top, round bump after bump, keeping looking for the top… And finally we actually reached the summit itself’.

 Finally, one of my crampons detached.
 It was a moment of full concentration and cautiousness.
 To put on the crampons I need 30 seconds at home, but it took me almost two minutes on the top.

-It was a feeling of hopeless when the summit was still 10 metres away.
-We did the final push and actually reached it at 11:30PM.
+It was a feeling of hopelessness when the summit was still 10 metres away.
+We did the final push and actually reached it at 11:30AM.

-Beneath us, all-around, we could finally recognise the magnificent view of the Stromness Bay, and, somewhere in the very middle, the buildings of the whaling station, our goal and the final point of the destination, salvation for us and for our comrades waiting on the Elephant Island.
+Beneath us, all-around, we could finally recognise the magnificent view of the Stromness Bay, where, hidden, behind the last ridge was the whaling station, our goal and the final point of the destination, salvation for us and for our comrades waiting on the Elephant Island.

 The first views were magnificent and I felt great relief.
 At some point I looked down at the way we had just done and I thought that I would think twice before going up this route in the old equipment again.